Let Us Cling Together: The joy of playing games cooperatively

 It’s almost hard to believe that at one time EGM was popular enough to sell two magazines.

 Once upon a time, game mags were the only place to get video game news.
 The concept of waiting for your mailman to bring you breaking news is comical today; speed of communication is the internet’s forte.
-Similarly, attempting to contact a writer or respond to an article by writing a letter is almost silly, especially for tech savvy gamers. → Read the rest
+Similarly, attempting to contact a writer or respond to an article by writing a letter is almost silly, especially for tech savvy gamers.
+Gaming sites and blogs allow readers to email writers instantly, and many let readers post comments directly under articles. → Shadow of Read

 Ten years without a new genre